Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

-The Arizona Diamondbacks and Gabriel Moreno, who went 1-for-2 with a home run and two RBI last time out, battle Chris Sale and the Boston Red Sox at Chase Field, Friday at 9:40 PM ET.
+After going 0-for-1 in his last game, Gabriel Moreno and the Arizona Diamondbacks take on the Boston Red Sox (who will start Garrett Whitlock) at 7:15 PM ET on Saturday.

-He notched a home run while going 1-for-2 in his most recent game against the Phillies.
+He had a hitless showing in his previous game (0-for-1) against the Red Sox.

 Gabriel Moreno Game Info & Props vs. the Red Sox